Skip to main content

 For other clusters, we recommend that you apply service updates as per your business cadence.
 Even if you are unable to apply a service update by its “Recommended Apply by Date” you will be able to apply it until its “Update Expiration Date”.
 However, the “Update Expiration Date” can change anytime depending on the availability of new updates.

-Service updates are applied in the same way as “Continuous Managed Maintenance Updates”, through node replacement.
-Please refer to the following questions in the Continuous Managed Maintenance Updates section on this page for details about how the update is applied and how to prepare your application to minimize the impact.
+Service updates are applied to the clusters in the same way as “Continuous Managed Maintenance Updates”, through node replacement.
+Please refer to the following questions on this page for details about how the update is applied and how to prepare your application to minimize the impact.

 • How does a node replacement impact my application?